kcalmond/b8kery/README.md

 2. https://thenewstack.io/tutorial-install-a-highly-available-k3s-cluster-at-the-edge/
 3. (for alt part 2...) https://kauri.io/38-install-and-configure-a-kubernetes-cluster-with/418b3bc1e0544fbc955a4bbba6fff8a9/a

-Read #2 to understand the target architecture.
+Read #2 to understand the target architecture for etcd and k3s.

 **Key Differences** between this config and thenewstack.io blog:
 * Using a RaspPi4b based cluster, which is ARM64 based. **The etcd implementation on arm64 is still unsupport/experimental status as of this writing.** ref: https://github.com/etcd-io/etcd/issues/9077